JaySunSyn/cypress-daywalker/README.md

 # Cypress Daywalker
 [![Gitter](https://img.shields.io/gitter/room/DAVFoundation/DAV-Contributors.svg?style=flat-square)](https://gitter.im/cypress-daywalker)

-With Cypress Daywalker, you can use Cypress in your web components (Polymer, lit-html, ...) app.
+Use Cypress Daywalker to test your web components (Polymer, lit-html, ...) app.

 Please star this repo if you use this plugin.
 This helps me to understand how many people it is useful for and motivates me to continue improving it.